acceleratingtothefuture/Repo-For-Professor-Danish-Khan/data structures/w4/Activity 4a Sorting II.md

 ## Worst Case Scenario

+In the worst case, it will be totally out of order and each element will need to be compared and swapped all the way back to the beginning.

 <img width="1022" height="901" alt="Untitled" src="https://github.com/user-attachments/assets/c762d1cb-c744-44b8-a0c7-49689cc5c97f" />

+Let's calculate the time complexity of the average case.

 At element i, we have to do a compare and a switch for all the elements before it.
 So two steps, (i - 1) times.